"Perhaps we do not realize the problem, so to call it, of enabling finite free wills to co-exist with omnipotence.

 Markus Zusak, The Book Thief

-…I have a givenness to be so oblivious again.
+…I have a givenness to the saidandmeant.